 Progressive disclosure of your codebase's how-it-works.

-The why first, the map underneath.
-Flows group every decision the agent made; click one and the map lights up where it landed.
+The why first, the diagram underneath.
+Every decision the agent made, logged with its rationale; click one and the diagram lights up where it landed.
 Hover any module for its full changelog.

-Every decision logged with its rationale, captured as the agent works — not reverse-engineered from diffs after the fact.
+Every decision the agent made, logged with its rationale, captured as it works — not reverse-engineered from diffs after the fact.
+The red dots are the ones you never signed off on.

-The whiteboard sketch, auto-built — now the canvas that lights up to answer questions.
-Hover for the changelog; drag the slider to see what the system looked like when "it used to work."
+The whiteboard sketch of your system, auto-built — a live diagram that lights up to answer questions.
+Hover any module for its changelog; drag the slider to see what it looked like when "it used to work."

 Backthread tells you what to look at — not just where to look.

 The agent makes calls all day — algorithm swaps, default choices, quiet tradeoffs.
-Backthread logs each one with its why, groups it by the flow it shaped, and pins a red dot on the ones you never signed off on.
+Backthread logs each one with its why, and pins a red dot on the ones you never signed off on.

 What you actually stop doing.